 Source for workbook templates

-This is a project that people can download from but not publish or save to, where authorized publishers or project leaders make template workbooks available.
-Templates that have your organization’s approved fonts, colors, images, and even data connections built in can save authors a lot of time and keep your reports looking consistent.
+This is a project that people can download from but not publish or save to, where authorised publishers or project leaders make template workbooks available.
+Templates that have your organisation’s approved fonts, colours, images and even data connections built in can save authors a lot of time and keep your reports looking consistent.

 Help project leaders manage content and users find it

-Devise a scalable project-naming scheme that makes sense in your organization.
+Devise a scalable project-naming scheme that makes sense in your organisation.

 For example, basic structure might be <Department> - <ContentUse>; such as Ops - Production.